TommasoSorgente/PanelLib/README.md

 In the `tests` folder, you can find pre-set parameters files for reproducing the paper results.

-The algorithm will print the following output files in the output path specified in `Parameters.csv`:
+The algorithm will print the following output files in the `data` folder, each containing one subdirectory per each building:
+- `output_partitioning` contains the point cloud;
+- `output_extraction` contains the roof pitches polygons and orientation angles;
+- `output_photovoltaic` contains the PV system, described by:
-- a summary of the number of roofs, PV modules and energy of each building;
+	- a `summary.csv` file with the number of roofs, PV modules and energy of each building;
 	- for each roof, a list of its PV modules with energy details;
 	- for each roof, if selected, .obj meshes of the roof, the buffered roof, and the PV system;

 Moreover, if GUI is selected, a graphical interface will show a preview of the result.